-1) Help us understand your organic opera Your full details will be on the complete Description attached - lescription of your organic b ousiness or plans.
+1) c operation.
+Describe or attach a summary of the complete Organic System Plan you submit. description of your organic b usiness or plans.

-2) How frequently do you review your ent all your practices and procedures? nd ensure it accurately reflects
+2) all your practices and procedure our entire Organic System Plan to verify it is es? licants shall provide CCOF with an adequate nd ensure it accurately reflects

-Per 7 CFR §205.201(a)(3), applicants response to this question.

-☐ Annually ☐ Quarterly ☐ Month niy
+☐ Annually ☐ Quarterly ☐ Monthly

 Other (describe):

 C. Contact Information

+1) Primary Contact

-Primary Contact Please designate one person in your operation to be CCOF's Primary Contact.
-This person will be listed in the CCOF of and in the National Organic Program Organic Integrity Database (OID).
-This person should be knowledgeable of your of Organic System Plan, your operation's activities, applicable organic standards, and have the authority to act on behalf of company.
-All communication will be sent to this contact. geable of your operation, you
+Please designate one person in your operation to be CCOF's Primary Contact.
+This person will be listed in the CCOF online directory and in the National Organic Program Organic Integrity Database (OID).
+This person should be knowledgeable of your operation, your Organic System Plan, your operation's activities, applicable organic standards, and have the authority to act on behalf of the company.
+All communication will be sent to this contact.

 Name: Title:

 Phone: Email(s):

-2) Additional Contacts Please list all people at your operation authorized to conduct inspections, meet with inspectors, modify the OSP, or otherwise act on behalf of the company.
+2) Additional Contacts

+Please list all people at your operation authorized to conduct inspections, meet with inspectors, modify the OSP, or otherwise act on behalf of the company.
 Check the CC box for contacts that should receive all communication along with the Primary contact listed above.
 Attach an additional list if necessary.
-CC:

-Name/Title Phone number Email 00. 🗆

 CC: □

+Name/Title Phone number Email CC: □

 Name/Title Phone number Email

-CC: □
+CC:

 Name/Title Phone number Email

-D. Certification Program Informa ation
+D. Certification Program In formation

-Which organic standards are you apply apply:
+1) - u applying to be certified to?
+Check all that

 For more information about CCOF certification programs, or to determine which program(s) you need, visit www.ccof.org/standards to review the CCOF Certification Services Program Manual or contact us by phone or email.
-USDA National Organic Program (NOP) Compliance

-Base program for operations in the US or Mexico.
+☐ USDA National Organic Program (NOP) Compliance Base program for operations in the US or Mexico.
 Farm operations converting to organic production with intention to be certified under the NOP will be reviewed for transitional certification.

-Complete the Organic System Plan
+Complete the Organic System Plan.

 ☐ Canadian Organic Regime Compliance

-• Base program for operations in Canada only.
+Base program for operations in Canada only.
 Complete the COR Organic System Plan.

-Export verification for: CCOF Global Market Access Program:
+CCOF Global Market Access Program:

-• Korea, Switzerland, and Taiwan; Mexethe GMA application. ico to Canada; Canada to t he US, the EU/UK, Japan,
+Export verification for: US to Canada, the EU/UK, Japan, Korea, Switzerland, and Taiwan; Mexico to Canada; Canada to the US, the EU/UK, Japan, Switzerland, and Taiwan.
+Complete the GMA application .

-☐ CCOF Mexico Compliance Progra
+☐ CCOF Mexico Compliance

-Required for operations in Mexico; application. export verification for shipments to Me exico.
+lexico; export verification for shipments to M lexico.
 Complete the Mexico Compliance Program

-2) Does this operation produce or handle
+2) Does this operation produce or Organic and transitional orodust(s)

-☐ Both organic and nonorganic produ ct(s) ີ່ Organic and transitional ເ oroduct(s)
+☐ Both organic and nonorganic c product(s) Organic and transitional p noduci(s)